-By

-Dr. MUKUND SARDA, Principal and Dean, New Law College, Bharatiya Vidya Peet University,
+By : Dr. Mukund Sarda, Principal & Dean, New Law College, Bharatiya Vidya Peet University, Pune

-Pune

 - 1. All construction works take birth in a contract.
-An agreement enforceable by law is a contract.
-Thus, a contract requires an agreement which is enforceable by law.
+An agreement enforceable by law is a contract1.
+Thus, a contract requires, an agreement which is enforceable by law.
 An agreement consists of two essential requisites:- - (1) A proposal or offer from one party; and - (2) Its acceptance by the other. - 2.
-Mere agreement is not contract unless it fulfils the following conditions:- - (1) The parties to the agreement must possess contractual capacity; - (2) The agreement must be supported by consideration; - (3) The parties must enter into the agreement of their free consent; and - (4) The object of the agreement must be lawful - See for details Section 2(R) of the Indian Contract Act 1872.

-- 3. All agreements will not become contract, unless they give rise to legal obligations. - 4.
+Mere agreement is not contract unless it fulfils the following conditions:- - (1) The parties to the agreement must possess contractual capacity; - (2) The agreement must be supported by consideration; - (3) The parties must enter into the agreement of their free consent; and - (4) The object of the agreement must be lawful - 3.
+All agreements will not become contract, unless they give rise to legal obligations. - 4.
 Proposal has two essential requirements, namely willingness of the party to make a proposal and signifying it to the other.
-In order words, the proposal/offer must be communicated.
-Thus, in an agreement of the parties, a stipulation to settle their business matters mutually and not to have recourse to legal proceedings (or jurisdiction of Courts being barred was held not to be a contract, as the intention to create legal obligations was excluded2. - 5.
-An offer may be specific or general.
-In all contracts of Government or public work, it will be of general offer, while a specific offer is made to a specific individual3. - 2.
-Rose Frank Co. v.
-R. Crompton, (1923) 2 KB - 3.
-See for details Carlill v.
-Carbolic Smoke Ball Co., (1893) 1 QB 256.
+In other words, the, proposal/offer must be communicated.
+Thus, in an agreement of the parties, a stipulation to settle their business matters mutually and not to have recourse to legal proceedings (or jurisdiction of courts being barred) - 1.
+See for details Sec.
+2 (R) of the Indian Contract Act, 1872.